 If you were prescribed Darvocet to overcome the pain associated with a medical procedure, you may feel as though you are at no risk of addiction.
 After all, legally available medications are safe to take, right?

 Unfortunately, this isn’t always the case.
 Prescription medications like Darvocet contain many compounds similar in function to drugs like heroin, creating habitual users after only a few doses.
 In fact, Darvocet and other related drugs with similar active ingredients were removed from the market by the FDA in 2010 due to the harmful side effects and high likelihood of addiction.

 If you began taking Darvocet through a legal prescription and are now dependent on this medication’s physical and psychological effects, you aren’t alone.
 Millions of Americans are suffering with addictions to opioid pain relievers, creating a virtual epidemic within our nation.
 However, it’s not too late to get the help you need.
-Call today to learn more about what our licensed facility can do to help you break your Darvocet addiction once and for all.
+Call today to learn more about what our licensed facility can do to help you break your addiction with Darvocet high detox once and for all.

-Contact Lumiere Healing Centers now at 513-909-2225 for any questions about Darvocet Addiction.
+Contact us now at 513-909-2225.
 Our trained intake coordinators are standing by 24/7, and all consultations are strictly confidential.